Samsung: Divested

-Samsung Thales Co., Ltd. (until 2001 known as Samsung Thomson-CSF Co., Ltd., Currently owned by the Hanwha group) was a joint venture between Samsung Techwin and the France-based aerospace and defence company Thales.
+Samsung Thales Co., Ltd. (until 2001 known as Samsung Thomson-CSF Co., Ltd.) was a joint venture between Samsung-Techwin and the France-based aerospace and defense company Thales.
 It was established in 1978 and is based in Seoul.
-Samsung's involvement was passed on to Hanwha Group as part of the Techwin transaction.
+Samsung's involvement was passed on to the Hanwha Group as part of the Techwin transaction.

 Samsung General Chemicals was sold to Hanwha.
 Another chemical division was sold to Lotte Corporation in 2016.

 Hanhwa Total was a 50/50 joint venture between Samsung and the France-based oil group TotalEnergies (more specifically, Samsung General Chemicals and Total Petrochemicals).
 Samsung's stake was inherited by Hanwha Group in its acquisition of Samsung General Chemicals.

 Defunct

-In 1998, Samsung created a U.S. joint venture with Compaq, called Alpha Processor Inc. (API), to help it enter the high-end processor market.
-The venture was also aimed at expanding Samsung's non-memory chip business by fabricating DEC Alphas.
+Alpha Processor Inc. (API) was established in 1998 as a joint venture with U.S.-based Compaq, to enter the high-end microprocessor market.
+The venture was also aimed at expanding Samsung's non-memory chip business by manufacturing DEC Alpha CPUs.
 At the time, Samsung and Compaq invested $500 million in Alpha Processor.

 GE Samsung Lighting was a joint venture between Samsung and the GE Lighting subsidiary of General Electric.
 The venture was established in 1998 and was broken up in 2009.

 Global Steel Exchange was a joint venture formed in 2000 between Samsung, the U.S.-based Cargill, the Switzerland-based Duferco Group, and the Luxembourg-based Tradearbed (now part of the ArcelorMittal), to handle their online buying and selling of steel.